victorknox/Friend-Book/README.md

 A simple friends recommendation system resembling that of facebook's

 # Question statement

 ## A.    Legend

-You  are  fascinated  about  how  Facebook  manages  torecommend friends which are in most of the cases relatedto us in some ways.
-So you decided to come up with yourown system to recommend friends.
+You  are  fascinated  about  how  Facebook  manages  to recommend friends which are in most of the cases related to us in some ways.
+So you decided to come up with your own system to recommend friends.
 Of-course, it won’t besome complex ML stuff!!

 ## B. Specifications

 ### 1. User
 1. Users can register in your system.
 Each user willhave some parameters like name,age,city,etc.  Alsothere must be some unique ID for every user.
 TheID should be a minimum positive integer which isnot currently in use.
 2. Users can unregister from your system.
 After a userunregisters from the system, its ID can be used byanother user.